kylehyams/portfolio/README.md

 # Portfolio
-The buidlout of my personal site.
+The buildout of my personal site.
 Forever a work in progress.